juanmanuel96/flask-mongodb/docs/mongo.md

 2. `PORT` - Port of the database (required)
 3. `NAME` - Name of the database in the connection (required)
 4. `USERNAME` - Username of the account to be used to conduct the DB operations (optional)
-5. `PASSWORD` - Password of the account (optional)
+5. `PASSWORD` - Password of the account, required if username is used (optional)

+These DB configurations needs to be repeated for all databases you wish to connect to the application.
+Make sure not to repeat aliases.

 ### Models configuration

 The `MODELS` configuration provides is the main method for registering models to the MongoDB instance automatically and easily.
-Another way of registering models is by doing it manually with the `register_collection` method of the MongoDB class.
-While it is very similar to Flask's `register_blueprint` method, it is not scalable.
-That is where the `MODELS` configurations comes in to play.
-This variable must be a list of strings.

-> **NOTE:** The `register_collection` method has been deprecated as of version 1.7.0.
-Rely on the `MODELS` configuration.

 To register models automatically, simply add to the list the package path to the models.
 For exmaple, if you have a project with the following structure:

 ```
 api